 Every October, Children’s Aid Societies across Ontario raise awareness about the important role that individuals and communities play in supporting vulnerable children, youth, and families through the provincial Dress Purple Day campaign.
-The campaign is more important than ever, since the COVID-19 pandemic has created additional stressors for families, and in some cases has increased risk for the well-being and safety of children and youth.

 Dress Purple Day is different.
-Let our CEO, Nicole Bonnie, tell you how:
+Here’s why:

 Campaign Toolkit